hpc-io/IOMiner/iominer/README.txt

 Usage of batch_darshan_parser.py:
 ===============================================================================
-python ./batch_darshan_parser.py <start date> <end date> <the directory that contains accumulated original Darshan logs> <the directory that contains parsed darshan logs> --thread_count=<number of threads used for parsing, default 1>
+python ./batch_darshan_parser.py <start date> <end date> <the directory that contains accumulated original Darshan logs> <the directory that contains parsed darshan logs> --thread_count=<number of threads used for parsing, default 1> [--all specifies whether or not we wat to generate .all file as well, which contain per-file darshan statistics]

 Example:
-python ./batch_darshan_parser.py 2019-01-01 2019-01-31 /sample/compressed_darshan /sample/decompressed_darshan --thread_count=2
+python ./batch_darshan_parser.py 2019-01-01 2019-01-31 /sample/compressed_darshan /sample/decompressed_darshan --thread_count=2 --all
 /sample/compressed_darshan/

 Input directory structure: